tuduun/Live-Chat-b/writing/feature.md

 ## In no more than 150 words, describe the chat feature you plan to implement.

-I think I will implement a pop-up notification.
-I am not sure how to implement this, but I'd like to create a notification window and if you mention that person using the @ sign username and everyone, then theat person or user gets a notification.
+I think I will implement a feature that changes the text color or the background color after a user sends a message everytime.
+I do no think it is pracrtical to have this feature but I am doing for fun and to review my javascript skills.

 ## How do you plan to achieve this?

-I will consult professor Luman about this.
+I am trying to implement an event listener function that if the submit button has been pressed, then it generates a random hex value using some random module and it assigns the hex value into the style of the body or the paragraphs.
 ## Paste the code used to acheive this between the two "fences" below.

 You must use at least one of the entries below.